-King's students must be enrolled as a student in good standing at the University to live in the University residence.
-If the Student's university enrolment is terminated for any reason by the University, their Residence Agreement is also terminated, and they will need to leave residence within twenty-four hours of the date upon which they are no longer enrolled.
+Students must be enrolled full time and in good standing at the University to live in the University residence.
+If the student's university enrolment is terminated for any reason by the University, their Residence Agreement is also terminated, and they will need to leave residence within twenty-four hours of the date upon which they are no longer enrolled.